Top 10 secret walks

-The list was carefully selected by our experts who wanted to showcase walks that offer a unique experience, whether a hidden viewpoint, newly accessible coastal paths or the story of an old legend.
-The Great British Walk hopes to encourage the nation to explore and share the many special places the Trust looks after for the nation.
+This selection was carefully chosen by our experts to showcase walks which give you unique experiences.
+From hidden viewpoints to newly accessible coastal paths, and trails revealing the story of an old legend, we want you to explore and share the many special places we look after.

 The top ten secret discovery walks are available as individual downloadable PDFs.

 1. The White Cliffs of Dover, Kent

 Land successfully acquired by us in 2012 is included in this breathtaking walk, which allows you to walk to the South Foreland Lighthouse and see a previously hidden view across this iconic landscape.

 2. Minnowburn, Northern Ireland

 The Giant's Ring is the largest henge in Ireland.
 It was built around the same time as Stonehenge and Avebury in 2,700BC, but its story is little known.
 This two-mile walk, starting from the car park, reveals a hidden side to the well-known city of Belfast, which lies less than three miles away.

 3. Erddig, Wales

 A love story between two of Erddig’s family servants has been brought to life in a walk taking in rarely visited parts of the estate.
 Retrace the footsteps of where the lovers met and see for yourself, through treasured mementoes, how romance blossomed.